 Other animals on the island, like the Komodo dragon, had evolved to fill the niche of large predators.
-As a result, the early hominins on the island were better able to survive and reproduce if they were smaller, therefore requiring less resources, and being less detectable by predators.
-Over several generations, genes relating to smaller stature were selected for until the hominins became a genetically distinct dwarf species, Homo floresiensis.
+As a result, the early hominins on the island were better able to survive and reproduce if they were smaller, therefore requiring fewer resources, and less detectable by predators.
+Over several generations, genes relating to smaller stature were selected until the hominins became a genetically distinct dwarf species, Homo floresiensis.
 This hominin was only 3 feet 7 inches tall!

-Another interesting biological characteristic of Komodo dragons is their reproductive abilities.
+Another interesting biological characteristic of Komodo dragons is their reproductive tendencies.
 Komodo dragons are able to reproduce sexually, similar to most other lizards.
 When they do reproduce sexually, there is aggressive and often violent competition between males.
 When the male courts a female, the female is antagonistic and resists copulation.
 This process can cause harm to both males and females.
-Distinct from most lizards, however, Komodo dragons may be monogamous and form “pair bonds”.
+Distinct from most lizards, however, Komodo dragons may be monogamous and form “pair bonds.”

 Komodo dragons are also capable of parthenogenesis, which is a form of asexual reproduction.
 Female Komodo dragons have been documented laying eggs that have not been fertilized by a male and producing viable offspring.
 Initially, scientists hypothesized that the female was able to store sperm for later use, but this was disproven when a female known to be isolated from males also produced viable eggs.
-Parthenogensis only produces males in this species.
+Parthenogensis produces only males in this species.

 Predatory Adaptions: Venom

 The Komodo dragon is the largest venomous lizard and the largest venomous land animal in the world!
 When humans are bitten, this venom can cause rapid swelling, localised decrease in blood clotting, and shooting pain possibly lasting for hours.
 Komodo dragon venom cannot cause human death on its own.
 Komodo dragons are vicious, however, and many bites with their serrated teeth has been lethal to humans.
-The Komodo dragon’s venom excretes from two glands in their mandible and contains many toxic proteins that can be debilitating to various large prey.
+The Komodo dragon’s venom excretes from two glands in the mandible and contains many toxic proteins that can be debilitating to various large prey.
 The largest recorded meal of a Komodo dragon in a single sitting was a 90-pound wild pig!

 Heightened Senses: Sight, Taste, Smell

 Komodo dragons have limited hearing and were once thought to be deaf.
 They do have remarkable senses of vision, taste, and smell that compensate.
-These lizards have poor night vision but are able to see up to 980 feet away in the light!
+These lizards have poor night vision but are able to see up to 980 feet away in the light.
 Komodo dragons rely heavily upon taste and smell which they detect with their tongue and vomeronasal organ rather than their nostrils.
 The vomeronasal organ exists in many lizards and is located in the nasal cavity above the roof of the mouth.
 Komodo dragons are able to detect rotting meat up to 5.9 miles away!